14islands/fourteen/README.md

 For instance, there is no sidebar, widget locations, etc. There is also no front-end setup here.
 Gulp or Grunt?
 Stylus or SASS?
 That is all up to you, there is no `css/` or `js`/ folders created for you :yum:

 ## How to use it

+Considering you are in your `wp-content/themes/` folder, paste the following in your terminal:

+ `curl -L -o fourteen.zip https://github.com/14islands/fourteen/zipball/master/ ; unzip fourteen.zip`

-The recommended way is to simple [download the ZIP](https://github.com/14islands/fourteen/archive/master.zip) of this repository to start with a clean slate and put it in your `wp-content/themes/`.
-From there on it's all yours: rename the folder, add a few things, etc.
+Otherwise simply [download the ZIP](https://github.com/14islands/fourteen/archive/master.zip) of this repository and put it in your `wp-content/themes/`.

+From there on it's all yours: make sure to rename the folder, add a few things, etc.

 ## File structure and functions classes